AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

    * **To schedule a work item for multiple days:** Repeat step 2 to add the item to each day and time when you want to work on it.
    * **To modify the duration of a calendar item:** Hover over the bottom edge of the item until the cursor becomes a double arrow, then drag the bottom edge to the ending time you want.
-   * **To delete a calendar item:** Hover over the item, then click the trashcan icon that is displayed.
+   * **To delete a calendar item:** Hover over the item, then click the [!UICONTROL trashcan] icon that is displayed.

 ## Update a work item on your Home Calendar

 You can make updates to work items that display in Home Calendar view.
-Your updates also appear on the Updates tab of the actual work item.
+Your updates also appear on the [!UICONTROL Updates] tab of the actual work item.

 1. Go to the Home Calendar view, as explained in [View the Home Calendar](../../../workfront-basics/using-home/using-the-home-area/view-home-calendar.md).

 1. Open the Details panel for the work item you want to update:

    * From the left panel: Select the work item, then click **Details**.
-   * From the calendar: Click the scheduled calendar event.
+   * From the calendar: Click the [!UICONTROL scheduled] calendar event.

    Details for the work item display in a panel that appears on the right of the window.